scirner22/cloudwrap/README.md

 Key/value pairs are fetched by using resource paths.
 The path must be specified in the form of `/{environment}/{service_name}/key`.
 This utility always expects a path of three components, namely a key that is nested under an environment and service name.
-The resource path `/{environment}/common/*` is also fetched and merged into the service resource path.
-Any keys from the `common` resource path can be overwritten by the service resource path.
+Multiple `service_name`s can be provided and the configurations are merged together.
+See `cloudwrap --help`.

 Values are converted from kebab case to upper case with underscores.